-The threat of nuclear war; the draft; the rising rates of crime and violence; fear of impoverishment through illness; and the rapid changes in all aspects of our public and private lives - these are shocks that few men in any age have had to bear so continuously and relentlessly.
+The threat of nuclear war; the draft; rising rates of crime and violence; fear of impoverishment through illness; and the rapid changes in all aspects of our public and private lives -- these are shocks that few men in any age have had to bear so continuously and relentlessly.

 Is it any wonder that so many of our people retreat into conformity -- and reject the new freedom that our material achievements seem to offer?
-Is it any wonder that many of those who oppose what they call the "system" also tend to conform to inflexible social patterns and "systems" of their own?
-There is uncertainty in freedom -- and uncertainty few of us are equipped to handle -- freedom demands the daring of an explorer and the dedication of a patriot.
+Is it any wonder that many of those who oppose what they call the "system" also tend to conform to inflexible social patterns and an uncertainty few of us are equipped to handle -- freedom demands the daring of an explorer and the dedication of ncertainty in freedom dethor the system and more who would without the system and more who would not the former in self imposes who self to them are those of us who seek to change the renting to who seek to change the renting to adopt it to the new demands adopt it to the new demands adopt it to the new demands